 Hello, comfort breakfast food!
 Cinnamon rolls are the ultimate warm and cozy food in the morning, especially when it starts to get cold outside.
 Re-create that feeling at your wedding by serving buns as a late-night surprise.

 Macarons are trending at weddings, and for good reason.
 Keep the trend going through fall by incorporating a macaron tower piled high with pumpkin or salted caramel treats.

 Fall is all about sugar and spice and everything nice, right?!
 Incorporate churros to bring the sweet flavor of churro dough—with a little kick of cinnamon for spice.

 Infuse fall flavors like maple or cinnamon into this wedding favorite.
-Do a batch order of maple bars, cinnamon sugar, and pumpkin cake donuts from your local bakery, or have your baker make them along with a mini cake to match.
+Do a batch order of maple bars, cinnamon sugar, and pumpkin cake doughnuts from your local bakery, or have your baker make them along with a mini cake to match.

-Mix things up by adding a doughnut walls to your dessert display.
+Mix things up by adding doughnut walls to your dessert display.
 It's a trendy and affordable way to add a unique twist your guests will love.

 If you’re on team pie, go all out for fall by serving multiple options.
-Pie is a heartier dessert to pair with fall—plus, you can opt for apple, caramel apple or pumpkin to really incorporate the flavors of the season.
+Pie is a heartier dessert to pair with fall—plus, you can opt for apple, caramel apple, or pumpkin to really incorporate the flavors of the season.

 If your venue allows an open flame, go out and roast marshmallows for s’mores.
-If not, set up a mini station to replicate the flavors or incorporate s’mores into other desserts such as cookies or cupcakes.
+If not, set up a mini station to replicate the flavors or incorporate s’mores into other desserts, such as cookies or cupcakes.

 Cheesecake is often considered a summer dessert, especially when served cold with a fresh fruit topping.
 But it can also totally work for fall!
 We think a pumpkin cheesecake or caramel apple cheesecake would (pleasantly!) surprise your guests.